andreekeberg/imagedata/README.md

 # ImageData

-Unified method of getting `ImageData` instances in both the browser and Node.js, either asynchronously or synchronously.
+Unified method of getting `ImageData` from an image in both the browser and Node.js, either asynchronously or synchronously.

 Also exports an `ImageData` polyfill in Node.js, allowing you to use `instanceof ImageData` to type check any returned data.